2002–03 Toronto Maple Leafs season: Off-season

-The Leafs signed free agent goaltender Ed Belfour to be their starting goaltender to replace the departed Curtis Joseph, who signed with the Detroit Red Wings to be their starting goaltender after Dominik Hasek retired following their Stanley Cup championship the previous season.
+The Leafs signed free agent goaltender Ed Belfour to be their starting goaltender to replace the departed Curtis Joseph, who signed with the Detroit Red Wings to be their starting goaltender after Dominik Hašek retired following their Stanley Cup championship the previous season.

 Regular season

 The Maple Leafs were the most penalized team during the regular season, being penalized 426 times.